Advertisement

 Half a century blinks by.
 I am in a basement with a battered old upright and a handful of bare wooden tables, and I am singing.
 Because that’s what people do at this oddly named spot, Marie’s Crisis Cafe in Manhattan’s West Village.
 Every night, a pianist shows up and plays show tunes, nothing but show tunes, for hours, and the crowd choruses along.

-My partner, Elissa, and I watch folks enter—bohemians and bougies, longtime denizens and pop-eyed tourists.
+My partner, Elissa, and I watch folks enter—bohemians and bougies, longtime denizens, and pop-eyed tourists.
 Some hug; others make room at their cramped tables.
 There’s a woman on a bar stool: trench coat, elegant chignon.
 Another who shucks her jacket to reveal a rhinestone-studded camisole.
 A big guy, hands shoved in pockets, who knows every lyric to every song.
 A 70-something mother and her daughter—we exchange the gay-dar yep, me, too nod—at the table next to ours.

-The piano player launches into a tune I recognize: I can still picture the album cover of Annie Get Your Gun, with Ethel Merman in cowgirl duds and a rifle clutched in her right hand.
+The piano player launches into a tune I recognize: I can still picture the album cover of Annie Get Your Gun with Ethel Merman in cowgirl duds and a rifle clutched in her right hand.
 The tenor in the corner closes his eyes and croons: “To hold a man in your arms is won-der-ful, it’s wonderful in every way.”

-And with that, the entire Broadway canon starts to feel a little…queer.
+And with that, the entire Broadway canon starts to feel a little … queer.

 A welcome subtext

 The pianist segues into “Hello, Dolly!”
-What could be campier, I think, than Barbra Streisand in bronze, beaded get-up glittery as any drag queen’s, swanning around that banquet room to the delight of the waiters (some of whom, surely, were gay)?
+What could be campier, I think, than Barbra Streisand in a bronze, beaded get-up glittery as any drag queen’s, swanning around that banquet room to the delight of the waiters (some of whom, surely, were gay)?

 In this crowd, even the most gender-bound score acquires a winking subtext.
 Mother Superior in The Sound of Music?
 Definitely a closet butch.
 Or that song about the non-conforming young novitiate: “How do you find a word that means Maria?
 A flibbertigibbet, a willow-the-wisp, a clown?”

-Um…how about “a lesbian”?
+Um … how about “a lesbian”?

 Black & white vintage outdoor photo of Martin in a dirndl running and laughing with the costumed kids over a hill.

-Mary Martin with her young castmates during production of the Broadway musical The Sound of Music in 1959.
+Mary Martin with her young castmates during production of the Broadway musical 'The Sound of Music' in 1959.
 (Photo by Toni Frissell.)

-And I start to remember that my alternate existence, as a too-shy-to-speak 8th-grader, meant singing the men’s parts along with the women’s.
+And I start to remember that my alternate existence as a too-shy-to-speak 8th grader meant singing the men’s parts along with the women’s.
 I couldn’t match Isabel Bigley’s soprano reach (“If I Were a Bell” from Guys and Dolls), but I could render Rex Harrison’s half-spoken “I’ve Grown Accustomed to Her Face” from My Fair Lady.
 Her face, indeed.

-Before I had a clue that I was queer, I tried these parts on for size, playing with gender, voice, and attitude (if only in the privacy of car and shower).
+Before I had a clue that I was queer, I tried these parts on for size, playing with gender, voice, and attitude (if only in the privacy of the car and shower).
 And when the shows became more exuberantly gay, other doors swung open.
 A Chorus Line.
 Falsettos.
 Fun Home.

 Singing my way out